 - Beer Week: Toronto's Beer Week is a series of events dedicated to showcasing the best of Toronto craft beer over seven days in September.

-- Summer Music in the Garden: The summer concert series at Toronto's Harbourfront Center features 18 free concerts in the summer up through the middle of September showcasing outstanding artists and a wide range of musical styles.
+- Summer Music in the Garden: The summer concert series at Toronto's Harbourfront Center typically features free concerts in the summer up through the middle of September showcasing outstanding artists and a wide range of musical styles.
 Concerts take place most Thursdays at 7 p.m. and Sundays at 4 p.m. and are approximately one hour in length.
 Bench seating is limited, so feel free to bring a blanket or lawn chair.

 - The Gardens of Light: Hundreds of handmade silk lanterns from China combine to create a fantastic Asian ambiance at the Montreal Botanic Garden during September and October.